 Start your morning right with this healthy overnight oats recipe that’s supercharged with the power of elderberry.
 If you need breakfast to be quick but still packed with nutrition, this easy overnight oats recipe has you covered.

 THIS HEALTHY OVERNIGHT OATS RECIPE WILL BECOME YOUR NEW FAVORITE BREAKFAST HACK

-For the last six months or so I’ve been steeped in the long history of elderberry’s uses as a medicinal plant as I research my book (due out next summer!), Everything Elderberry.
+For the last six months or so I’ve been steeped in the long history of elderberry’s uses as a medicinal plant as I researched my new book, Everything Elderberry, available for preorder now.
 I can’t tell you how many concoctions I’ve made with elderberries and elderflowers in that time, and there have been some definite winners.
 This overnight oats recipe is one of them!

 I’ve turned to elderberry as part of my wellness strategy for years now, and adding it to my favorite nutrient-packed overnight oats recipe not only makes it just about the best thing your immune system ever got in the morning, it makes breakfast delicious.

 Elderberry’s health benefits go way beyond their impressive ability to combat flu, by the way.
 Packed with anti-inflammatory antioxidants, they’re good for reducing inflammation and have benefits for metabolic health and your circulatory system as well.
 Here’s more on the health benefits of elderberries and some delicious other ways to get them.

 To learn more about elderberry’s long history of medicinal use, what the latest research tells us about its effect on health, as well as more than 60 delicious recipes for using elderflowers and elderberries, be sure to check out Everything Elderberry.
 It involved months of research, dozens of interviews, and a ton of kitchen experiments.
 It contains information on elderberries and elderflowers you can’t find anywhere else.